How can I learn Taoism?

 Human beings can learn secrets from nature and apply them in their lives.
 Humans possess something that animals don’t.
 The human Shen (spirit) is powerful and has the ability to self-cultivate.
 In other words, the human can engage in self-guided spiritual work.
 Animals (and most people) experience spiritual growth through the chaos of life as one navigates through hardships and challenges.
 To Daoists, the spirit is something that should be encouraged to ‘grow up’, mature and evolve through special techniques of self-cultivation.

 Considering the ‘growing up’ of the spirit, one of the defining features of Daoism is that the strength and development of the physical body is not only Not ignored, but it is considered an integral part of spiritual development.
-This is related to needing energy to be plentiful and flowing freely in order to help the spirit grow.
-Being born as human is also considered to be extremely rare and lucky and thus the opportunity should be used for self-cultivation.
+This is related to needing energy to be plentiful and flowing freely in order to help the spirit grow because this growth requires physiological resources.
+Nothing is free.
+This is the active (yang) part of cultivation; one must be active.
+Being born as human is considered to be extremely rare and lucky and thus the opportunity should be used for self-cultivation.

 If we look at an excerpt from Wuzhen Pian, 'Awakening to Reality' by Zhang Boduan, we can see that Daoists observed something amazing in Nature that humans can cultivate and which forms the basis of Daoist Teachings, Methods and Way of Life:"All people on their own have the Medicine of long life; it is only for insanity and delusion that they cast it away to no avail."